 How Much Does FrenchPod101 Cost?

 From the outset, I should mention that there are three types of memberships you can choose from: Basic, Premium and Premium Plus.
 I list them below but please be aware that prices are always subject to change so the tiers may have different costs when you visit the program.

-I chose the premium plan because it came with a free seven-day trial—so I can’t speak specifically to the merits of Premium Plus.
+I chose the Premium plan because it came with a free seven-day trial—so I can’t speak specifically to the merits of Premium Plus.

 Right away, I was encouraged to choose my level (only Premium Plus comes with a level assessment) so I chose intermediate to get an idea of the content and how it’s rated.
 However, you’re able to change levels at any time if you find the lessons too easy or too hard, which is nice.

-What Do You Learn with FrenchPod101’s Lessons?
+Listening, Vocab and More: What Do You Learn with FrenchPod101’s Lessons?

 A typical FrenchPod101 lesson is broken down into a series of “mini-lessons,” which include audio, video and text for roughly two to five minutes.
 These lessons are designed to help you improve your listening and reading abilities.